 While sharing our stories does not change our reality, it softens the blow and we can collectively move toward healing.

-Dionne Monsanto is the Executive Director of The Siwe Project and the board chair for AFSP’s New York City Chapter.
-She is a Certified Yoga Teacher (Bikram and Baptiste) as well as a Life Coach.
-She may be found on Instagram @asuoabena, Twitter @joyousocean, as well as @thesiweproject on Instagram and Twitter.
+Dionne C. Monsanto is the Executive Director of The Siwe Project and an active board member for AFSP’s New York City Chapter.
+She is a Certified Yoga Teacher as well as a Life Coach.
+She may be found on Instagram @dionnecmonsanto, Twitter @joyousocean, as well as @thesiweproject on Instagram and Twitter.

 Like what you're reading?
 Go to our Sharing Your Story page, where you'll find resources for sharing your own story, including story ideas, blog submission guidelines, tips for sharing your story safely and creative exercises to help you get started, and assignments for upcoming topics.